 What causes the stripes?

-When the sun shines on grass blades pushed in different directions, they can appear as two different colours or different hues of green.
-And this creates lawn stripes when brushed in a line in opposite directions.
+Getting stripes on your lawn doesn't have as much to do with the type of grass seed you chose before planting, but rather, it comes down to how the light reflects when the sun shines on grass blades pushed in different directions.
+When this happens, they can appear as two different colours or different hues of green.
+This creates lawn stripes when brushed in a line in opposite directions.
 Keep reading for helpful advice on how to stripe your lawn to ensure your garden is the talk of the street!

 Do I need to have a certain type of lawn to achieve lawn stripes?

 You don’t have to have a certain type of lawn for lawn stripes to appear.
 But the stripes will be more prominent if you follow a few steps below.

 Step One: Keep it green, weed and disease free

 Naturally, your stripes will look better if your lawn already has a nice deep green hue.
 A yellowing lawn may not create the look you want – so it’s better to keep up a regular feeding routine to keep your lawn looking great.